23 December 2025

 If inventory directly impacts your margins, this type of system becomes essential.

-It tracks kitchen stock and syncs it automatically with POS billing.
+It tracks kitchen stock and automatically updates inventory whenever a bill is generated through the POS system.

 Yes.
-All restaurant formats benefit from inventory control.
+All restaurant formats benefit from automated inventory control.

 Yes.
-It offers centralized inventory visibility across outlets.
+It provides centralized inventory visibility across outlets.

 It reduces manual work, but periodic audits are still recommended.